ekmixon/WanderList/README.md

 * Clean your npm cache with → sudo npm cache clean
 * Reinstall with super user privileges → sudo npm install

+3.)
+We utilized the awesome work of the Stamen caliparks.org folks and their node harvester git branch to gather Flickr pictures of parks.
+Check it out here: https://github.com/stamen/caliparks.org/tree/node-harvester

 ##License

 Add the open source license here.